PARTICIPANT REQUIREMENTS & RESTRICTIONS

 Individuals and groups of less than 16.

 Cancellation requests made more than 72 hours before the scheduled departure will result in rescheduling of booking, a gift certificate, or refund less 20% booking fee.
+No refunds or date changes are available with less than 72 hours notice.
+Please note, tickets are transferable to other persons.

 Groups of 16 or more.